The rebellions, coups, kidnappings, revolutions, putschs, and all out

 ideological eyes lends a stronger degree of credibility to his narratives

-Fortnum’s wife does not form the lion’s share of content as it does in The End of the Affair, the overall
+Fortnum’s wife does not form the lion’s share of content as it does in The End of the Affair, but the overall

 approach to the subject of fornication and love remains as mature, if not more